 - New opportunities identified

-Featured snippets provide valuable visibility at position zero.
+Featured snippets give you visibility at position zero - above every organic result.
 Win them by answering questions directly, formatting content for extraction, and matching the snippet type that currently appears.

-Combine snippet optimization with strong content SEO and on-page optimization for comprehensive search visibility.
+As AI Overview and other SERP features evolve, snippet strategy needs regular review.
+Combine snippet optimization with strong content SEO practices for broad search visibility.